 (a) Memorial University of Newfoundland shall establish the John Lewis Paton Distinguished University Professor award.

-This designation will recognize faculty members who have demonstrated exceptional performance in the combined areas of teaching and learning, research and public engagement.
+(b) This title will recognize faculty members who have demonstrated exceptional performance in the combined areas of teaching and learning, research and/or creative activity and public engagement.
 The individual selected for this award will have an exemplary record in all three areas having gone consistently beyond what is normally expected of a faculty member to ensure that Memorial accomplishes its overall mission:

 Memorial University is an inclusive community dedicated to creativity, innovation and excellence in teaching and learning, research and scholarship, and to public engagement and service.
 We recognize our special obligation to the people of Newfoundland and Labrador.

 Memorial welcomes students and scholars from all over the world and contributes knowledge and shares expertise locally, nationally, and internationally.

 (c) Designation of the title of Distinguished University Professor shall be limited to those academic staff members (ASMs) at the rank of full Professor.
 In considering possible nominations, care should be given to the time interval since promotion to full professor.
 It is essential that nominees have sufficient time to acquire a superior and sustained record of performance at that level.
 Vice-Presidents and Deans are not eligible for nomination or application during their administrative terms.
 Individuals are not eligible for this distinction if they are retired or are not an active faculty member when this honour is awarded (normally December of each year).